iamklevy/Smart-Home-System/README.md

 1. **Mobile Application (Android Studio IDE)**
    - **Registration Activity**: Collect user details (name, username, password, profile picture, email, birthdate) and store on Firebase, cache in SQLite.
    - **Login Activity**:
-     - Login using normal method or Firebase authentication.
+     - Login using the normal method or Firebase authentication.
      - Implementation of "Remember Me" using a checkbox.
-     - Implementation "Forgot Password" feature.
+     - Implementation of "Forgot Password" feature.
    - **Main Activity (Home Activity)**: Display a list of actions.
-     - **ListView/RecyclerView**: Contains items for each action (image/title), navigate to action activity on click.
+     - **ListView/RecyclerView**: Contains items for each action (image/title), and navigate to the action activity on click.
-     - **Search Facility**: Filter actions by title via search bar.
+     - **Search Facility**: Filter actions by title via the search bar.
    - **Options Menu**:
      - **Activity Log**: Navigate to Activity Log activity.
      - **Profile**: Navigate to Profile Activity.
      - **Logout**: Return to login form.
-   - **Activity Log**: Storing actions with timestamps on Firebase, cache using SQLite.
+   - **Activity Log**: Storing actions with timestamps on Firebase, and caching using SQLite.
    - **Profile Activity**: Displaying user profile picture, username, and logout button.
    - **Action Activities**: Implementation of individual activities for each action (e.g., Temperature_Activity).